When Robotics Meets Wireless Communications: An Introductory Tutorial: CaTP Examples

 \subsection{Other Trajectory Design Strategies}

-In the previous subsections, we discussed with some detail minimum energy \ac{CaTP} and energy efficient \ac{CaTP} problems.
-For completeness, we will next briefly discuss some other types of \ac{CaTP} problems that represent interesting and exciting research opportunities.
-Some additional examples of problems related to \ac{CaTP} can be found in \cite{MuralidharanARCRAS2021}. \begin{enumerate} \item {\bf Trajectory design for Robotic relays}.
-A robotic relay is a \ac{MR} that relays data between communicating nodes.
-They can be used to establish communication between two nodes, $A$ and $B$ (which may be either static or mobile), which cannot communicate directly as the channel between them is too weak.
-This can happen if both nodes are too far away from other or if there are various obstacles between them.
-In this case, one or more robotic relays can be used to establish communication between nodes $A$ and $B$.
-The advantage of using \acp{MR} as mobile relays instead of static relays is that they can adapt their positions to maintain or improve the performance of the system, regardless of any change in the environment or in the positions of the nodes $A$ and $B$.
-This type of problem might be of particular interest to researchers working in swarm robotics.
+We now discuss some other types of interesting and exciting \ac{CaTP} problems, and in the next subsection we briefly present some research opportunities in this field.
+Additional examples of \ac{CaTP} can be found in \cite{MuralidharanARCRAS2021}.

+{\bf i.
+Trajectory design for Robotic relays}.
+A robotic relay is an \ac{MR} that relays data between communicating nodes.
+They can be used to establish communication between two nodes that cannot communicate directly because their direct communication channel is too weak.
+This can happen if both nodes are far from each other or if there are obstacles between them.
+In this case, one or more robotic relays can establish communications between the nodes.
+The advantage of using robotic relays instead of static ones is that they can adapt their positions to maintain or improve the performance of the system, regardless of any change in the environment or in the positions of the nodes.

-In this problem, the objective is to optimize the trajectory of one or more MRs acting as robotic relays in order to have good end-to-end communication performance.
-For instance, in \cite{CATP10}, the authors considered the scenario in which a chain of robotic relays must ensure communication between a static robot and a robot that is exploring a certain area.
+In this problem, the objective is to optimize the trajectory of one or more robotic relays to have good end-to-end communication performance.
+For instance, in \cite{CATP10}, the authors considered the scenario in which a chain of robotic relays must ensure communication between a static robot and an exploring robot.
 In \cite{CATP11}, the authors addressed the problem of designing trajectories for robotic routers to ensure communication within an indoor environment.
-In \cite{CATP12}, the authors considered the problem of a fixed-wing UAV relay for help a terrestrial robot.
-In \cite{comm5}, the authors too considered a fixed-wing UAV relay between ground nodes and optimized its trajectory to maximize the end-to-end throughput.
-In \cite{Mob11}, the authors developed an experimental platform for robotic relays.
-In \cite{CATP16}, we considered the problem of optimizing the position of a robotic relay to transfer data from various sensors to a fusion center.
+In \cite{CATP12}, the authors considered the problem of a fixed-wing \ac{UAV} relay to help a ground robot.
+In \cite{comm5}, the authors too considered a fixed-wing \ac{UAV} relay between ground nodes and optimized its trajectory to maximize the end-to-end throughput.
+The authors of \cite{Mob11} developed an experimental platform for robotic relays.
+In \cite{CATP16}, we optimized the position of a robotic relay to transfer data from various sensors to a fusion center.